calnix/NftStreaming/Testing.md

 ## NftStreamingClaimModule.t.sol

 Builds on NftStreaming.t.sol to test core functionality through `claimViaModule`.
+Uses mocks for nft and tokens.

 UserB locks their nfts at t3 and only claims via `claimViaModule` from t12 onwards.
 UserC lock 1 of 2 nfts at t3, claiming of the locked nft at t5, and then subsequently unlocking it.